How to Prevent Hair Loss in Rainy Season

 Did you know that your hair has the ability to exchange water molecules with moist air?
-Your hair reacts to the humidity via molecular alterations through absorption, and causes them to swell.
-The hair strands on your head that lack protein absorb a whole lot of airborne moisture and lead to unnecessary knotting, frizzing, twisting, and bending.
+Your hair reacts to the humidity via molecular alterations through absorption and causes them to swell.
+The hair strands on your head that lack protein absorbs a whole lot of airborne moisture and lead to unnecessary knotting, frizzing, twisting, and bending.
 The end result?
 Hair fall!

 Monsoon hair loss: Treatment

 If you’re wondering how to reduce hair fall and increase hair growth this season, the following treatments are just the way to go!

 1: Wash your hair regularly with a mild shampoo

 A shampoo with natural cleansing agents is ideal to help your hair get rid of acidic substances in the rainwater, and toxic pollutants that settle on the scalp.
 Wash your hair 2-3 times a week to keep your head clean, and reduce the dampness and stickiness.

 2: Oil your hair at least once a week

 Your hair is more susceptible to breakage and hair fall during the rainy season.
 Therefore, it needs adequate nourishment to stay at its prime.
 Oil your hair and massage your scalp with olive, coconut, or almond oil, all of which impart the necessary nutrition required for hair health.

 3: Apply a deep-conditioning mask once a week

 Hair fall during monsoon is often caused by a lack of vitamins and dryness.
 Apart from oiling, deep conditioning will provide your hair with Vitamin E, minerals, and enough moisture to keep your scalp healthy.
 Simply mash a banana and add a tablespoon each of coconut oil and honey.
 Apply the concoction on your hair evenly, and let it sit for 15 minutes before rinsing it out with warm water.